beginning of content

 Key facts

-• Planning can help you get the right care and assistance for your specific needs.
+• Planning home care can help you get the right support for your needs.

 • Home modifications, medical equipment and emergency call systems can help you feel safer and more independent at home.